Bacon Ranch Pasta Salad Recipe with Tortellini + Video

 Ingredients

-• 1 English cucumber, cut into spears and then sliced
+• 1 English cucumber, halved lengthwise and sliced (about 2 cups)

 • 1/2 cup mayonnaise